passariello/superDemo/README.md

 npm install --prod ( --force if necessary )
 ```

-Fromm shell move to "/client_react/server" and execute "npm install --prod" if necessary
+From shell move to "/client_react/server" and execute "npm install --prod" if necessary
-Fromm shell move to "/client_vue/server" and execute "npm install --prod" if necessary
+From shell move to "/client_vue/server" and execute "npm install --prod" if necessary

 ```js
 # DO NOT FORGET